Vortex375/iw-cron/README.md

 ## Usage

-Create records in /cron.
+Create records in `/cron`.
 Record name can be anything.
 Record content must either have a "cron" property which uses crontab-style syntax to schedule recurring tasks.
-Alternative the "on" property can be used to schedule a one-time event by specifying a date string in format "YYYY-MM-DD hh:mm:ss.SSS".
+Alternatively the "on" property can be used to schedule a one-time event by specifying a date string in format "YYYY-MM-DD hh:mm:ss.SSS".

 The following actions can be triggered:
 - `setRecord`: replaces the contents of an entire record with the provided data